Flyingfish812/p2myth/docs/Rebuild_Progress.md

 - Version: 1.5.0
 - Update time: 2025-02-02

 Update Phoenix 2 Wiki to mostly sync with v7.2.3.
 Also removed content from GameFAQs and link back to GameFAQs instead.
+Welcome leafamphii to our Gallery page!

 ## V1.4.1